grataydesigns/fe-mentor-four-card-section/README.md

 ### Continued development

 I think to speed up my prototype setup using Gatsby, I will explore creating a Gatsby theme I can use for future projects.
 The theme will include commonly used components like Seo, Layout, react hooks, and baseline styles.

+This is my first Frontend Mentor solution and some things I was not aware of as I worked on the free challenge without the design source files are: it generates a report on your solution, which identifies accessibility and HTML issues to improve upon; and you get a visual of how close you were to the original design.
+As I work on my challenges I will work to improve upon those aspects of my solution.

 ### Useful resources